ashutoshmjain/gita/src/mathuraChap09.md

 ----

-But we still didn't get to the "Birth" - said the friend as she pulled out the chair and checked the food.
+But we still didn't get to the "Birth" - said the Friend as she pulled out the chair and checked the food.
 She was on strict diet - eating once a day and it was well past her dinner time!

 Okay - let me reveal the big secret - In `Vaidik Science` the human body is the field.
 It has twenty three oddities as I said.
 They call it `Kshetra`.
 As a bio-scientist, I was intrigued by this idea because **we have exactly twenty three pairs of chromosomes!**  Ever-since I learnt it from my mentor, I am trying to link our genetic makeup with this ancient science.
 No wonder that the ancient hyperbole was ..

 > If someone understood this field of consciousness - these twenty three facets, conception may be triggered in any place that could keep the embryo safe for nine months.
 They say `Maharishi Parāśara` not only figured it out, he passed this science onto `Dwaipayana` (his son) in his mother's womb.

 The fairy and her friend looked at him in disbelief.
 They were not sure if they believed what they heard but the Angel was pretty sure of his theory - he added - such a birth is called a birth through `Yog Maya`.
-Instead of calling  it a normal birth - a throw of chromosomal dice - they call it a birth targeted for a specific orientation - `Utpatti`.
+Instead of calling  it a normal birth - a throw of chromosomal dice - they call it a birth targeted for a specific orientation - `Avtaran` (incarnation).

-`Mahabharata` has many stories of such targeted creations ..
+It is not that `Parāśara` was the only one with this ability `Mahabharata` has many stories of such targeted incarnation.
+For example `Arjuna` was incarnated by king of all deities - `Indra`, `Karna` was incarnated by Sun.

-# `Utpatti`
+# `Avtaran`

 She found herself in a bed made of flowers when she woke up.
 It was early morning.
 Light was slowly filling up the entrance of the cave.
 She quickly fixed her rags and hair, and stepped out of the cave.
 She saw `Maharishi` sitting in a `Samadhi` (sitting upright in a trance).
 There was holy fire burning in front of the `Yogi`.
 The place smelled of Sandal wood.
 Later she realized this part of the island was full of Sandal trees.
 She sat there, grasping the serenity of the space, trying to make a sense of it all.
 The events of last night played in her mind.
 She tried hard to sequence the things but there was no recollection after she lost herself on the boat.
 Entire evening felt hazy and distant as if a memory was pulled off her brain.
 Last thing she knew was a sprinkle of cold `Yamuna` water on her face.